status-im/nim-blscurve/README.md

 ### Executing the test suite

-We recomment working within the nimbus build environment described here: https://github.com/status-im/nim-beacon-chain/
+We recommend working within the nimbus build environment described here: https://github.com/status-im/nim-beacon-chain/

 To execute the test suite, just navigate to the root of this repo and execute: